Alaska Recording Laws: Consent Rules and Penalties

 Quick Answer

 Alaska is a one-party consent state.
-You can legally record any conversation you’re part of – phone calls, in-person meetings, video calls – without telling anyone else.
-However, you cannot record private conversations between other people without at least one party’s consent.
+You can legally record any conversation you participate in, whether it is a phone call, in-person meeting, or video call, without telling anyone else.
+However, you cannot record private conversations between other people without at least one party's consent.

 | Key Point | Answer |